tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/checklist.md

 There is only type of checklist fields: `checklist`.

-`checklist` fields can only hold one or more checklist entries.
+`checklist` field-values can only hold one or more checklist entries.

 In addition to the common field properties, a checklist field has the following settings: